 Our truck accident attorneys investigate to determine how long a trucker has been behind the wheel of their rig and whether fatigue was the likely cause of a truck accident.
 We look for evidence.
 We interview the driver under oath – a deposition – during which he or she may say they were pushed by their employer to meet an unreasonable pickup or delivery target.

 Multiple interviews with a motor carrier’s unhappy employees may reveal evidence that pushing drivers to meet unrealistic schedules was routine.
-A truck driver who regrets the damage he or she has done in an accident may admit having been in a hurry to get home for the weekend, or to keep rolling and beat impending bad weather or rush hour traffic.
+A truck driver who regrets the damage he or she has done in an accident may admit to having been in a hurry to get home for the weekend or to keep rolling and beat impending bad weather or rush hour traffic.

 Time-stamped geographic data tracking a truck’s travels may be obtainable from cell phone records, toll receipts and the truck’s “black box” Heavy Vehicle Event Data Recorder (HVEDR).
 There are other ways to document a trucker’s activities, as well.

 Securing this information usually requires a court order that compels the motor carrier or another truck owner to turn over this data.
 That makes it important to seek legal assistance as soon as possible after a truck accident, so your attorneys can obtain evidence before it is lost or destroyed.